ticketmaster/react-native-ticketmaster-ignite/README.md

 Replace "someApiKey" with the API key from your Ticketmaster Developer Account.
 Replace "clientName" with your company name, for example "My Company Name".
 You can set this in the `options` prop of `<IgniteProvider>`.
 Replace "#026cdf" with the main color theme of your app.
+Replace secureEntryToken with a token for a secure entry barcode.

 ```bash
 API_KEY=someApiKey